EricAmargantGutierrez/EDA2/README.md

 Group members: Eric Amargant, Pol Arbiol, Arnau Arevalo.
 Type of game: RPG in which the player delves into the intricacies of the path toward becoming a relevant gladiator in Rome in 50 B.C.
 The game revolves around the struggles of rising to power both on and off the fighting pits as a gladiator.
-After a series of brutal encounters against powerful opponents, the user will face Rome's dictator and self-proclamied 'emperor' Lucius Cornelius Sulla on a 1 on 1 fight to the death.
+After a series of brutal encounters against powerful opponents, the user will face Rome's dictator Lucius Cornelius Sulla on a 1 on 1 fight to the death.
 Functionalities:
 - Difficulty: Medium (Revives allowed), Legendary.
 - Character Selection (Arnaus Decimus Meridius, Ericus Carpophorus, Paullus Acilius Glabrio), each with different characteristics.